 Wootey Infant School Reading Intent:

-All Children will leave our school being able to read
+All Children will leave our school being able to read and will develop a love of reading.

 We achieve this through using the Read Write Inc. Phonics scheme (RWI), where children learn to read accurately and fluently with good comprehension.